mverleg/django_display_exception/README.rst

 In this case, you probably want Django Display Exceptions to do it's thing before before any logging or fallbacks or anything.
 This means that it should be below any such middleware (since it's an exception, which are handled in the same order as responses).
 So put it somewhere at the bottom.

+There are no migrations.
+In production, if you want to use the default templates, you'll have to call ``collectstatic``.

 That is all; you're good to go!

 Built-in displayable exceptions